When we invest our resources in strengthening youth and families, we invest in the health and well being of our future generations.

-Gloria is an attorney with Navarro-Buckingham LLC specializing in estate planning, business formation and business law.
+Gloria specializes in estate planning, business formation and business law.
 She generously offers assistance and advocacy for the families we serve, and joined the Board in 2014 with an interest in supporting our resource development activities.

 Mark Vaught, Director

-Mark is the Director of Water Resources for Mahi Pono, LLC.
-He has served on The Maui Farm Board of Directors since 1999 and served as Chairperson for many of those years.
+Mark has served on The Maui Farm Board of Directors since 1999 and served as Chairperson for many of those years.
 Possessing a deep organizational knowledge and history, Mark offers effective leadership and guidance.

 The Maui Farm will post employment opportunities on this site, and will respond to submittals only for posted positions.